jekyll/jekyll/docs/_docs/navigation.md

 The `for item in items` loop looks through each `item` and gets the `title` and `url` to form the list item link.

-For more details on the `group by` filter, see [group by in Jekyll's Templates documentation](https://jekyllrb.com/docs/templates/) as well as [this Siteleaf tutorial](https://www.siteleaf.com/blog/advanced-liquid-group-by/).
-For more details on the `sort` filter, see [sort in Liquid's documentation](https://help.shopify.com/themes/liquid/filters/array-filters#sort).
+For more details on the `group_by` filter, see [Jekyll's Templates documentation](https://jekyllrb.com/docs/templates/) as well as [this Siteleaf tutorial](https://www.siteleaf.com/blog/advanced-liquid-group-by/).
+For more details on the `sort` filter, see [sort](https://help.shopify.com/themes/liquid/filters/array-filters#sort) in Liquid's documentation.

 Whether you use properties in your doc's front matter to retrieve your pages or a YAML data file, in both cases you can programmatically build a more robust navigation for your site.